 - Ito En Scholarship: The Ito En Scholarship will be awarded to up to three eligible students who best demonstrate how they plan to bring their social work training to the global community.
 This is a merit-based award.

 - Fisher Cummings Washington Fellows Program: The Fisher Cummings Washington Fellows Program provides an enriching educational and professional experience for Specialized Year Policy Practice students who aspire to be leaders in social policy, administration, and community practice at the national level.
-Fellows complete their final placement as a block field placement at a federal agency or nongovernmental organization in Washington, D.C.
+Fellows complete their final placement as a block practicum placement at a federal agency or nongovernmental organization in Washington, D.C.
 Fisher Cummings Fellows who qualify for financial aid will receive additional scholarship aid as part of their fellowship program.

 - Lowenstein Loan Repayment Fellowship: Awarded to graduating students to assist with the repayment of loans borrowed while at CSSW.
 Applicants must demonstrate need and have taken out at least $20,500 in loans in their final year at CSSW.